Syl Johnson, oft-sampled R&B mainstay, dies at 85

 Parts of Syl Johnson’s 1967 single “Different Strokes” were sampled — reused in homage — on later recordings by Kanye West, Public Enemy, Jay-Z, Wu-Tang Clan, Kool G Rap, M.C.
-Hammer, and the Geto Boys.
+Hammer and the Geto Boys.

 His original music was sampled more than 300 times by modern artists, making his work some of the most influential in hip-hop, according to the website WhoSampled.
 Mr. Johnson’s other enduring tracks included “Is It Because I’m Black” (1969) and “Take Me to the River” (1975), the latter written by his friend Al Green while both were with the Hi Records label.

-“Is It Because I’m Black” — a slow soulful ballad with a reggae beat written by Mr. Johnson, Jimmy Leonard Jones and Glenn Watts — became one of the soundtracks of the civil rights movement.
-“The dark brown shades of my skin, only add color to my tears, something is holding me back, I wonder … is it because I’m black?
+“Is It Because I’m Black” — a slow, soulful ballad with a reggae beat written by Mr. Johnson, Jimmy Leonard Jones and Glenn Watts — became part of the soundtrack of the civil rights movement.
+“The dark brown shades of my skin, only add color to my tears, ... something is holding me back, I wonder, is it because I’m black? ...
 Will I survive or will I die?”

 It is a haunting song of its times, its despair in stark contrast to Sam Cooke’s more optimistic “A Change Is Gonna Come” (1964) with the lyrics: “Oh, there been times that I thought I couldn’t last for long, but now I think I’m able, to carry on.” (“Is It Because I’m Black” was sampled most prominently on songs by Snoop Dogg, the rap group Cypress Hill and Wu-Tang Clan.)

 The growing sampling phenomenon raised the issue of copyright and royalties.
 In 2012, Mr. Johnson reached a settlement with rappers Jay-Z and West over their use of elements of his track “Different Strokes” on their 2011 hit song “The Joy.”
-But he lost an earlier $29 million lawsuit against Cypress Hill for using parts of “Is It Because I’m Black” on their 1993 song “Lock Down” without permission.
+But he lost an earlier, $29 million lawsuit against Cypress Hill for using parts of “Is It Because I’m Black” on their 1993 song “Lock Down” without permission.

 A judge ruled that Mr. Johnson had not registered the song with the copyright registry and was uncovered by the 1972 Federal Copyright Act.